 Maritime security represents a significant cost for ship operators.
 Armed teams may cost $30,000 to $50,000 per transit.
 Physical security modifications require capital investment and ongoing maintenance.
 Routing changes may add days to voyages.

-However, these costs pale against the consequences of a successful attack.
+However, these costs pale against successful attack consequences.
 Ransom payments have exceeded $10 million in some cases.
 Crew trauma, vessel damage, cargo loss, and reputation impacts multiply the true cost of piracy.

-For vessels transiting known high-risk areas, investment in comprehensive security measures is not just prudent—it’s essential for protecting the lives of seafarers and the interests of all stakeholders in the maritime supply chain.
+For vessels transiting known high-risk areas, investment in comprehensive security measures is essential for protecting seafarer lives and all stakeholder interests in the maritime supply chain.